Neurodiversity-Affirming Co-Thinking Sessions: Supporting Growth, Inclusion & Authenticity at Work (including Access to Work)

 Challenging Systemic Barriers – Critically evaluate workplace structures (Lorde, 1984) to drive meaningful, sustainable change.

-Group Coaching Options:
+Group Co-Thinking Options:

 -